fujaba/fulibFx/docs/tutorial/data-flow.md

 ## From children to parents

-Data should only flow from parents to children.
+Data should usually only flow from parents to children.
 A controller can pass data directly to its sub-components using the `@Param` annotation, but a child should not directly access the parent instance, ensuring reusability without dependency on the parent.

 However, sending data from a child to the parent is sometimes necessary.
 For example, if a component contains a button that changes the screen color when pressed, the parent needs to be updated when the button is clicked.